 Endovenous laser therapy is the primary procedure used to treat and remove varicose veins today.
 It takes less than an hour to perform and only requires local analgesia at the treatment site.
 By delivering just the right wavelength of laser energy to the affected vein, the treated veins will close.
 Your body automatically routes the blood to other healthy veins.
 While you might feel some unfamiliar sensation, the procedure produces only a mild degree of pain or discomfort for most people.
 There is no downtime and you are encouraged to carry on with normal activities.

 EVLT immediately reverses venous hypertension and begins the healing process from the moment the patient stands up after the procedure.
-As an added bonus, there is also a significant improvement in cosmetic appearance.
+As an added bonus, there can also be an improvement in cosmetic appearance.

 When you arrive at Illinois Vein Specialists, our board-certified physicians will start the exam with a physical.
 By examining your legs, checking for swelling, and asking questions about your medical history, we develop a stronger understanding of your individual case.
 Be sure to tell your doctor if you have any allergies and what your current medications are.
 If you’re pregnant, let your doctor know.
 Treatment can still be done on pregnant patients, but there are factors that need to be taken into consideration during the process.
 If you’re taking blood thinners or aspirin, you may be asked to discontinue use for a few days prior to your treatment.